Low fire ware cracking during firing. Why?

 Thursday 11th April 2019

 Most insight-live.com/glossary/34">low-fire bodies contain talc.
 It is added for the express purpose of increasing thermal expansion.
 The natural quartz particles present do the same.
 These are good for glaze fit but bad for ware like this.
-There are also sudden volume changes associated with cristobalite, but it forms (from quartz) at stoneware temperatures so should not be a concern in terra cotta.
+There are also sudden volume changes associated with cristobalite, but it forms (from quartz) at stoneware temperatures so should not be a concern in terra cotta or a white low fire body.
 You could fiddle with the clay recipe or change bodies, but better to change the firing schedule.
-While stoneware dunting happens between 950-1150F on the way down, this could be happening anywhere.
-A simple fix is to slow down the entire cooling cycle.
-Learn to program your kiln.
-Use a conservative cooling rate of about 200F/hr (even slower at 1150-950F).
+The quartz in stonewares goes through a sudden volume change between 950-1150F on the way down.
+Quartz particles in low fire bodies will do the same.
+A simple fix is to slow down the entire cooling cycle like this potter did.
+Or, learn to program your kiln to approach this range more slowly, then ease down through it.
 No electronic controller?
 Learn a switch-setting-schedule to approximate this down-ramp (buy a pyrometer if needed).

 Pages that reference this post in the Digitalfire Reference Library:

-Manually programming a Bartlett V6-CF hobby kiln controller, Dunting, Quartz Inversion, Cristobalite Inversion
+Manually programming a Bartlett V6-CF hobby kiln controller, Dunting, Quartz Inversion, Cristobalite Inversion, Cristobalite

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.